Declaración sobre la esclavitud moderna

 1 – Human rights

-- Support and respect the protection of internationally proclaimed rights within the realm of our influence;
+- Support and respect the protection of internationally proclaimed human rights within the realm of our influence;

 - Ensure that we are not complicit in human rights abuses.